Most electric scooters these days are foldable, which might make you wonder why we even have this category.

 While it is true that foldables are pretty much the norm these days, they are not all made equal.

 So in this roundup we’re looking at foldable scooters that live up to the spirit of exceptional compactness – or at least try to.
 If you need transportation to take along in your trunk, in the subway or on a bus then your next ride could very well be right here .

-- 1 Top 7 Folding Electric Scooters for Adults
+- 1 The 7 Best Folding Electric Scooters for Adults Right Now

-- 2 What to Keep in Mind When Getting a Foldable e-Scooter
+- 2 What to Keep in Mind When Getting a Foldable Electric Scooter for Adults

 - 3 The Pros and Cons of Foldables